Cherish13/alx-low_level_programming/0x15-file_io/README.md

-Create a function that creates a file.
+Write a function that appends text at the end of a file.